akarazhev/crypto-scout-db/doc/2-timescaledb-logs-check-ai.md

-# Context: Logs checks of the running `timescaledb` container as the production ready service
+# Context: Logs checks of the running `timescaledb` and `postgres-backup` containers as the production ready service

-In this `crypto-scout-db` project we have configured the `timescaledb` server in a container for messaging between services and to collect crypto data.
+In this `crypto-scout-db` project we have configured the `timescaledb` and `postgres-backup` servers in containers for messaging between services, collect crypto data and backups.
 So you will need to check logs and make sure that the service is running correctly.

 ## Roles